Looksmaxxing Test

 Research

 Shorter midface ratios are associated with neoteny (youthful appearance), which cross-cultural research links to higher attractiveness ratings.
+Perrett, D.I. et al. (1998).
+"Effects of sexual dimorphism on facial attractiveness."
+Nature, 394, 884–887.
+Enlow, D.H. & Hans, M.G.
+(1996).
+"Essentials of Facial Growth."
+W.B.
+Saunders.

 Facial Thirds Balance

-Test yours free β†’
+Test yours free →

 Facial thirds divides the face into three horizontal segments: upper (hairline to brow), middle (brow to nose base), and lower (nose base to chin).
 Ideal proportions are approximately equal thirds (33.3% each).